Information for voters

 Voting by post

-If you would prefer to vote by post, please complete an online postal vote application form by 5pm on Wednesday 19 June.
+If you would prefer to vote by post, please complete an online postal vote application form by 5pm on Wednesday 19 February.

 Please apply as early as possible to allow time for it to be processed and for the postal vote to be issued.
 Once your postal vote is set up and the ballot papers are ready, you will receive a postal vote pack containing a WHITE coloured ballot paper.
 You do not need to apply for a Voter Authority Certificate if you are voting by post.

 If you are registered as a postal voter but would like to vote in person, you will need to cancel your postal vote before you can vote in person at a polling station.
+The deadline to cancel an existing postal vote is 5pm on Wednesday 19 February.

 Voting by Proxy